 This setup enables a driver (once bound to the child node) to access FIDL

-services inherited from the parent nodes.
+services given to the child node from the parent nodes.

 However, communication from a non-driver component to a driver takes place in two phases: